akkeris/docs/how-akkeris-works.md

 Each pipeline may also contain extra checks or be configured to perform special duties upon promotion.
 Paranoid or "safe" promote is a feature of Akkeris that prior to promotion will ensure all the config-vars that exist source app exist in all of the apps in the next stage.
 If it finds irregularities it blocks the promotion.
 The same checks are also done for addons.
 Paranoid or safe promotes can be enabled for any stage as a "status check".

 Status checks happen during a promotion before the promotion happens.
 All status checks must return a result of "ok" in order for a promotion to occur.
-Any application or system can add itself as a status check and use this primitive and subsequently hooks to wire in CI/CD notificatoins and perform automated checks.
+Any application or system can add itself as a status check and use this primitive and subsequently hooks to wire in CI/CD notifications and perform automated checks.
 Once all systems report back "ok" a pipeline promotion occurs and the app is released.

 ### Previewing Apps `beta`